osctl - command line interface for container management.

 Cleanup only network interfaces.

-options group --pool
+group new options group --pool pool

 Pool name, optional.

-, --parents
+-p, --parents

 Create all missing parent groups.

---cgparam
+--cgparam parameter=value

 Set cgroup parameter, may be used more than once.
 See group cgparams set